nexodus-io/nexodus/docs/README.md

 sudo apex --child-prefix 192.168.100.0/24 [...]
 ```

 The subnet exposed to the Apex Zone may be a physical network the host is connected to, but it can also be a network local to the host.
 This works well for exposing a local subnet used for containers running on that host.
+A demo of this containers use case can be found in [scenarios/containers-on-nodes.md](scenarios/containers-on-nodes.md).

 > **Note**
 > Subnet Routers do not perform NAT.
 Routes for hosts in `192.168.100.0/24` to reach Apex Zone A via `Host X` must be handled via local configuration that is appropriate for your network.